 Cost Effective – Overclocking can also save you money because you can get more performance from your current graphics card without having to buy a newer one.
-This is only helpful to a certain extent because eventually you have to buy a new graphics card for latest high-end games that supports only the newer graphics cards.
+This is only helpful to a certain extent because eventually, you have to buy a new graphics card for the latest high-end games that support only the newer graphics cards.

 Disadvantages of Graphics Card Overclocking